tagonzalez/tag-rails-graphql/README.md

 ### 1- Installing Ruby

-- Clone the repository by running `git clone git@github.com:Wolox/rails-graphql-bootstrap.git`
+- Clone the repository by running `git clone git@github.com:Wolox/tag-rails-graphql.git`
-- Go to the project root by running `cd rails-graphql-bootstrap`
+- Go to the project root by running `cd tag-rails-graphql`
 - Download and install Rbenv and Ruby-Build as instructed by [GoRails guide](https://gorails.com/setup).
 - Install the appropriate Ruby version by running `rbenv install`.